seegg/barebone-demo/README.md

 as the argument and can be use for selecting specific properties from the store.

-Actions can be imported use outside of components.
+Actions are not restricted to components and can be use anywhere.
 ```ts
 import {useStore: useCounterStore, actions} from './counterStore'